Heather E. Johnson

 Assistant Professor

-Dr Johnson is a nationally recognized dementia specialist and has presented/created IPE content across the country since 2008 on topics ranging from dementia management, functional cognitive assessments, therapeutic use of exercise for older adults, evidence-based e-stim protocols, sensory impairments across the lifespan, non-pharm interventions, authentic use of AI in student assessment, and the therapeutic benefits of humor.
+Dr. Johnson is a nationally recognized dementia specialist and has presented/created IPE content across the country since 2008 on topics ranging from dementia management, functional cognitive assessments, therapeutic use of exercise for older adults, evidence-based e-stim protocols, sensory impairments across the lifespan, non-pharm interventions, authentic use of AI in student assessment, and the therapeutic benefits of humor.